Wrongful Death Complaint

 a.
 Medical and related expenses incurred by Decedent prior to death;

 b.
-Property damage and economic losses suffered by Decedent prior to death;
+Property damage and other economic losses suffered by Decedent prior to death;

-5.5 All prerequisites under §377.32 for assertion of a survival claim (including filing and service of the “Affidavit of Successor in Interest”) have been satisfied or will be satisfied concurrently with this pleading.
+5.5 All prerequisites under Code Civ.
+Proc. § 377.32 for assertion of a survival claim (including execution of the affidavit or declaration of successor in interest, stating the matters required by § 377.32(a), and attachment of a certified copy of Decedent's death certificate) have been satisfied or will be satisfied concurrently with this pleading.

 6. PRAYER FOR RELIEF